MarsUniversity/ece387-robotics/website/block_3_vision/homework/hw6.md

 1. Using the camera on your laptop, grab an image of yourself and display it using `plt.imshow()`.
 Remember to convert the image from BGR to RGB colorspace.
-Also, print out (display) the size of the image in pixels
+Also, print out the size of the image in pixels

 2. Create a 1x2 subplot (two images side by side) of your image.
 Have the left image rotated counter clockwise 90 degrees and the right image inverted (flipped).

 3. Make a copy of your original image and split out (separate) the red, green, and blue planes.
 Then plot a 1x3 subplot of the histogram of your image.
 Make sure